rchhatwal3/Clemson-SSH-Connection/README.md

 Running this script will log you into Access, but you will still need to SSH into a specific machine after.

-To make the script work for you, change all of the ClemsonUsername and ClemsonPassword values to your own within connect.sh.
+To make the script work for you, change all of the ClemsonUsername and Clemson Password values to your own within connect.sh.